Table of Contents

-CableEye automatically detects diodes embedded in a cable when you test or learn a new cable.
-Simple diode connections are drawn using the standard diode symbol (as shown on the right) while complex diode networks appear listed in a floating window above the schematic.
-Miswired diodes or diodes with incorrect polarity are detected immediately.
-Note that M3 testers will measure the diode's forward voltage as shown here.
+CableEye testers automatically detect diodes embedded in a cable when you test or learn a new cable.
+Simple diode connections are drawn using the standard diode symbol while complex diode networks appear listed in a floating window above the schematic.
+Miswired diodes or diodes with incorrect polarity are detected immediately (standard with all models).
+Excluding M2-series models, all testers will also measure the diode's forward voltage as shown in the screenshot.

-One conductor exceeds that limit at 11 ohms.
-Highlight the affected wire and click the "ohms" button to retest just that wire.
+One conductor exceeds that limit at 11 Ω. Highlight the affected wire and click the "Ω" button to retest just that wire.

 To view details of the wiring connections, use the Netlist Display instead of the graphic wiring display.
 This shows the wire connections, resistance threshold, electrical reference numbers, wire colors, and descriptions for each wire.